 Several readers mentioned the fantasy Eragon series – famous for being written by Christopher Paolini when he was just 16 years old.

-3/30/2017 Update: Heather points out a new “classroom-friendly” version of Andy Weir’s The Martian (sans-swear words I presume).
+Updates: Heather points out a new “classroom-friendly” version of Andy Weir’s The Martian (sans-swear words I presume).
+Mike sent a recommendation for Salman Rushdie’s Haroun and the Sea of Stories

 Leslie, on Twitter, recommends two series from author Margaret Haddix: